 When you think of data protection, you probably think of network solutions, like passwords and encryption.
 But, data protection regulations, like PCI DSS, HIPPA and FIMSA, also require physical security of data storage and processing equipment.
 In general, compliance requires equipment to be secured and access to be documented.

 Most data centers meet the basic requirements of the regulations with the security at the main entrance and computer hall doors.
-However, extending access control to the rack level with biometric authentication is the most secure method of protecting equipment and the most accurate method of documenting access.
+However, extending access control to the rack level is the most secure method of protecting equipment and the most accurate method of documenting access.
 It is the last door before the data.
 This approach not only meets the basics requirements of compliance, but the full intent of the regulations, which is to proactively reduce the risk of data breaches.

 Why Choose CPI?